KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-26-libraries.md

 ## Commons Lang

 Let's use a library called [Apache Commons Lang](https://commons.apache.org/proper/commons-lang/).
 It provides a bunch of utility classes and functions, but we're just using it as a simple example.
-The steps you follow to use this library apply to any lirary you want to use.
+The steps you follow to use this library apply to any library you want to use.

 Go to [the Commons Lang download page](http://commons.apache.org/proper/commons-lang/download_lang.cgi) and download the **binary** zip file.
 Unzip that to wherver you want- putting it on your desktop for now is fine.